Why study Religious Studies?

 Graduate Admission

-Eligibility criteria for admission to the M.A. program follow Graduate Studies' admission policy.
+If admissions resume in the future, eligibility criteria for admission to the M.A. program follow Graduate Studies' admission policy.
 Non-native speakers of English must meet English proficiency requirements set by Graduate Studies.
 A Bachelor's degree in Religious Studies is not required for admission, but the department expects applicants to demonstrate experience in the humanities and social sciences.
+Additional application requirements will be communicated through the Religious Studies website.

 The University of Kansas